How to Fill In the Study Doc

 Start page, you will likely only need to fill in the first 5 sheets (the first 3 of which should be pretty

 lightweight).
-Thus, the main focus of your efforts will be the Animals
+Thus, the main focus of your efforts will be the Animals and Samples sheets.

 Study Sheet